cmac1000/discrete_math_course_notes/problem_set_4.md

 I'm not sure how to do this one.
 Adding a leading decimal point to any sequence in `L` yields an irrational number between 0 and 1.
 This is an easy bijection between `L` and the irrationals.
 But, the unit interval includes rationals too, and that's harder.

 Because sequences in `L` don't terminate, or end with infinite 0s, you can't get a rational by adding a leading decimal point to any sequence.
-So, for example, there's no `L` that will yield `1/2` when following the decimal point procedure, which means that the decimal point procedure doesn't yield the bijection we need.
+So, for example, there's no sequence in `L` that will yield `1/2` when following the decimal point procedure, which means that the decimal point procedure doesn't yield the bijection we need.

 `L` is an infinite set, which is presumably crucial to the trick here.
 You could do something like slice off the leading digit and use that as a flag, to switch between two different procedures, one of which would yield rational numbers somehow.